seborama/govcr/README.md

 // When replaying, the request will have a different Transaction Id than that which was recorded.
 // Hence the protocol (of this fictional example) is broken.
 // To circumvent that, we inject the new request's X-Transaction-Id into the recorded response.
-// Without the ResponseFilterFunc, the X-Transaction-Id in the header would not match that
+// Without the ResponseFilters, the X-Transaction-Id in the header would not match that
 // of the recorded response and our fictional application would reject the response on validation! func Example5() {
     vcr := govcr.NewVCR(example5CassetteName,